stablekernel/aqueduct/_posts/2016-06-20-writing-tests.md

 });
 ```

-Now, make sure you shut down your application if you were running it from a previous chapter, then, run this test file.
-(You can right-click on the file and click 'Run Application' or you can just hit Cmd-R when the `question_controller_test.dart` file is open.)
-The console will spit out that all of the tests passed!
+Now, make sure you shut down your application if you were running it from a previous chapter.
+To run a test file in Atom, you can do two things: manually hit Cmd-Shift-P and type in run test or use the keyboard shortcut, Cmd-Option-Ctrl-T. The test results will appear in a panel.
+(Make sure you save your test file first!
+Oh, and you can also run the tests just by running the test file in the same way you ran the `quiz.dart` file.
+Atom currently isn't great displaying test results, and that's why we are still using IntelliJ IDEA Community Edition.
+Atom was just better for a tutorial.)

 What sort of wizardry is this?
 ---